 Anheuser-Busch InBev (AB InBev), the world’s largest beer brewer, has announced plans to open a cybersecurity unit in Tel Aviv after an upsurge in hacking attacks.

-Headquartered in Leuven, Belgium, AB InBev provides 25 percent of the beer globally, making over 400 brands including Budweiser, Corona, Becks, and Stella Artois.
+Headquartered in Leuven, Belgium, AB InBev produces 25 percent of the beer globally, making over 400 brands including Budweiser, Corona, Becks, and Stella Artois.
 The company has recently faced regular cybersecurity attacks, ranging from bothersome and disruptive to financially motivated, Luis Veronesi, AB InBev VP of global security and compliance, told Reuters.

 Get our weekly newsletter directly in your inbox!Sign up